AurasoftEnzo/cscs_wpf/docs/gui/custom-controls/ASEnterBox.md

-This document should explain to the AI how EnterBox is declared in XAML, how it binds to a variable, and what events are allowed.WpfCSCS-UPUTE-3.docx text
+This document should explain to the AI how EnterBox is declared in XAML, how it binds to a variable, and what events are allowed.

----
-title: EnterBox Control
+title: ASEnterBox Control
 module: gui
-topic: custom-control
+topic: custom-controls
 applies_to: CSCS_WPF
 version: 1
 source: internal manual
----

 # EnterBox Control